iamycy/iamycy.github.io/_posts/2025-06-27-unroll-ssm.md

 \end{align}
 $$

-Here I simplified the original SSM a bit by omitting the direct path since we can derive it from the state vector (for all-pole filter only).
+Here, I simplified the original SSM by omitting the direct path, as it can be derived from the state vector (for the all-pole filter only).
 Here's the PyTorch implementation of it:

 ```python